 At that time, there were principally two types of reptiles which had survived the extinction.
 The cynodont (of the therapsid group) was one of the lucky survivors from the late Permian.
 It was a mammal-like reptile and had skin instead of scales.
 It probably had hair and whiskers and may have been endothermic (warm-blooded).
 In spite of being a reptile, details of its skull and jaw were mammal-like.
 It remained small and furtive throughout the Mesozoic, living in burrows by day and sneaking out at night to scavenge or hunt for insects.
 Among its descendants is the species Homo.

 The other surviving reptiles were the archosaurs[ref]Again, there is disagreement as to whether the archosaurs are the animals discussed here or others which appeared only in the early Triassic.[/ref], whose current descendants include turtles, snakes, lizards, crocodilians and birds.
 They also evolved into dinosaurs.

 The oldest dinosaur fossils date from around the early Triassic, 240 Mya.
 The fossil record of dinosaurs is extremely incomplete, but it is known that they spanned the globe, largely due to their amniotic egg and scaly skin, which enabled them to live far from the sea.
-As Pangea started breaking up in the Jurassic, the climate grew moister, which reduced aridity, making a much greater area habitable by animals.
+As Pangea started breaking up in the Jurassic, the climate grew moister, making a much greater area habitable by animals.

 The boundary between these two periods was marked by the Triassic-Jurassic mass extinction.
 This extinction occurred in two or three steps across some 18 million years.
 Although various causes are ascribed, it is known that at least half the species on Earth disappeared, allowing dinosaurs to take over as the dominant species.
 So the Jurassic was to be the age when dinosaurs ruled.